alebairos/xfutebol/manual.md

 Occurs when a player's MOVE targets an opponent's square, or an unsuccessful CHALLENGE is made.

 ### 6.2 Consequences of Fouls

-- **Team-Based Fouls Count:** The number of fouls is counted collectively for the whole team, rather than individually for each piece.
+- **Team-Based Fouls Count:** Fouls are counted collectively for the entire team rather than individually for each piece.
 - **Yellow Card:** The team receives a yellow card upon accumulating 3 fouls.
-This serves as a warning and may influence the team's play style.
+This acts as a warning and may influence the team's strategic play.
-- **Red Card:** Upon reaching 4 or more fouls, the team is issued a red card.
-As a result, one of the team's pieces is chosen to be removed from the game.
-This represents a significant disadvantage and encourages teams to play cautiously to avoid fouls.
+- **Red Card:** If a team accumulates 4 or more fouls, they are issued a red card.
+Consequently, the team must choose one of their pieces to be removed from the game, representing a significant strategic disadvantage.

 ### 6.3 Free Kick Rules
 - **Mechanism:** Shooter's Skill and Goal vs. highest Defense in defender's barrier.